Haricharan1212/Haricharan1212.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I'm **Haricharan**!
-I'm a fourth-year Electrical Engineering undergraduate at Indian Institute of Technology, Madras.
+Hey, I'm **Haricharan**!
+I'm a fourth-year *Electrical Engineering* Undergraduate at Indian Institute of Technology, Madras.

-I am deeply passionate about exploring complex concepts in computer science, electrical engineering, and physics through the lens of fundamental mathematical principles.
+I am deeply passionate about exploring advanced concepts in *computer science*, *electrical engineering*, and *physics* through the lens of fundamental *mathematical* principles.

 My primary areas of interest include: